resourcepool/open-tm/README.md

 **Open-Tm supports opentx >=2.2.
 Don't forget to upgrade**

+Looking for OpenTx Flight Logs to give you more awesomeness!
+Tweet if you have some to share :)

 ## What it is
 Open-Tm is a set of awesome telemetry screens for your favorite OpenTX Radio.
 Right now we only support Taranis X9D+